skurhse/zim/README.md

 # 📚 Mission

-`zim` is a userscript library for a brand-new kind of Linux distribution: *Debian*.
+`zim` is a userscript library for a brand-new kind of Linux distribution: [Debian 13 Trixie](https://wiki.debian.org/DebianTrixie).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;is built with the intention of enabling infrastructure engineers, particularly those who develop automations.